Sleeping in Airports

 What to Expect

 San Diego Airport (Code: SAN) is separated into Terminals 1 and 2, which are easy to stroll between on the landside.
 There is a mix of local and well-known shops and eateries, though most close for the night.
-Two cafes are open 24 hours, both are landside, in Terminal 1 and 2, otherwise vending machines are the only other overnight food options.
+Vending machines are the only overnight food options.
 WiFi is free, though it is limited to 2-hour sessions.
-Economy class travellers who want to upgrade their layover can pay to enter a few airport lounges, and one even has shower facilities.
-See Airport Lounges in the guide below for locations and access information.
+Economy class travellers who want to upgrade their layover can pay to enter a few airport lounges; one even has shower facilities.

 Sleeping in San Diego Airport